scottslowe/kuma-declarative-install/README.md

 # Creating Declarative YAML to Install Kuma

-This repository contains instructions and resources to create reusable YAML for installing [Kuma service mesh](https://kuma.io) in a declarative fashion.
+This repository contains instructions and resources to create reusable YAML for installing [Kuma](https://kuma.io) in a declarative fashion.

 ## Prerequisites